masolimano/maneage/README-hacking.md

        ```

      - Tell Git _not_ to merge changes in the dummy `delete-me` files, and
-       `paper.tex` (its contents are just dummy place holders) from the
+       `paper.tex` (its contents are just dummy place holders) from Maneage
-       template (by keeping their names in a `.gitattributes` file).
-Note
+       (by keeping their names in a `.gitattributes` file).
+Note that only
-       that only the first `echo` command has a `>` (to re-write the file
+       the first `echo` command has a `>` (to re-write the file with the
-       with the given line), the rest are `>>` (to append to it).
-After
+       given line), the rest are `>>` (to append to it).
+After doing this
-       doing this step in your own branch, when future commits in the
+       step in your own branch, when future commits in Maneage make any
-       template make any change in the given files, they will not be
+       change in the given files, they will not be imported into your
-       imported into your project's branch (it can be annoying!).
-You can
+       project's branch (it can be annoying!).
+You can follow a similar
-       follow a similar strategy if you want to avoid any other set of
+       strategy if you want to avoid any other set of files to be imported
-       files to be imported from the template into your project's branch.
+       from Maneage into your project's branch.

        ```shell
        $ echo "paper.tex" > .gitattributes